jvpoulos/diabetes_pred/README.md

 	- Defines the specific task --- this case, the task is binary classification on A1cGreaterThan7.

 - `pretrain.py` [temporal analyses]
 	- Pre-trains a model from scratch.
-Utilizes the `pretrain_config.yaml` config file to pre-train the model on the task of predicting A1cGreaterThan7 using the A1cGreaterThan7Labeler from labelers.py.
+Utilizes the `pretrain_config.yaml` config file to pre-train the model on the binary classification task.

+- `finetune.py` [temporal analyses]
+	- Fine-tunes a saved model on the binary classification task.

 - `data_analysis.py` [static analyses]
 	- Visualizes one-hot encoded feature sparsity and generates training dataset summary statistics.